ESteanes/Mopidy_Multiple-Instances/README.md

 ```
 $ sudo touch /etc/mopidy/mopidy_<n>.conf
 ```
-2. Using a text editor, edit the file you created and add the following information in your mopdiy_\<n>.conf
+2. Using a text editor, edit the file you created and add the following information in your mopidy_\<n>.conf
 ```
 [core]
 cache_dir = /var/cache/mopidy_<n>